-Patrick Mallery is a fungi fiend, he runs Upcycled Mushrooms and he is all about using fungi to convert waste materials into something delicious and nutritious.
+Patrick Mallery is a fungi fiend.
+He runs Upcycled Mushrooms and is all about using fungi to convert waste materials into something delicious and nutritious.
 We heard his tips on growing mushrooms outdoors and particularly how they can be a great companion crop to fruit trees.

 Finally we headed back to Dorset at Bride Valley Vineyards, where vineyard manager Graham Fisher told us about his thoughts on growing grapes in a changing climate.

 Thanks again to our supporters E5 Bakehouse.
-If you’re ever in London, go try some of their bread and you can even see the grains being milled on site!
+If you’re ever in London, go try some of their bread – you can even see the grains being milled on site!

 Welcome to our two year anniversary edition (YAY!) of Farmerama supported by the brilliant E5 Bakehouse, an East London bakery pushing the boundaries of baking: exploring and innovating from grain to oven to make the best bread.
 They work closely with farmers and have even started growing grains themselves, which they then mill on site.